jcarenza/allisoncarenza/src/posts/family-portraitskansas-city-photographer.md

 ---
-title: 'Family Portraits'
+title: "Family Portraits"
-description: '<p>It was the most perfect day.
+description: "It was the most perfect day.
 You know when the weather is so good you don&apos;t even notice it.
-Not [&hellip;]</p>
+Not "
-'
-publishDate: 'Sep 17, 2010'
+publishDate: "Sep 17, 2010"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '//www.allisoncarenza.com/studio/wp-content/uploads/2010/09/tro2.jpg'
+heroImage: "//www.allisoncarenza.com/studio/wp-content/uploads/2010/09/tro2.jpg"
-alt: 'Family Portraits'
+alt: "Family Portraits"
-slug: 'family-portraitskansas-city-photographer'
+slug: "family-portraitskansas-city-photographer"
-category: ['Family Pictures']
+category: ["Family Pictures"]
-tags: ['Blue Springs Photography','Family Photography','Kansas City Photographer']
+tags: ["Blue Springs Photography", "Family Photography", "Kansas City Photographer"]
 ---

 <p style="text-align: center;">It was the most perfect day.
 You know when the weather is so good you don&apos;t even notice it.
 Not to cold, not to hot, that kind of good.
 Golden light, blue skies, perfect temperature, and a family excited to have their pictures taken.
 Life was good, and I was happy.
 Long story short the Trober had the hook up, they know the owners of Stephenson&apos;s apple orchird.
 The owners suggested we take pics at their old hunting cabin down by the pond.
 I&apos;m all sure, sounds good, right?
 Well, minus the crazy adventure it was good, more than good, it was perfect.</p>